-New cookbook reflects mushroom mania, but not foraging’s full community
+New cookbook reflects mushroom mania but not foraging’s full community

 She tapped her own contacts (some of them chefs) and put out the word through the message boards of local mushroom clubs.
 These organizations hold mycophagy events — forays (as mushroom foraging outings are officially referred to by participants) and classes.
 Bone also saw the potential in the larger “Fantastic Fungi” film audience and put a recipe-sharing platform on the documentary’s website to cull more submissions.

 The book’s publisher is Insight Editions, the same one behind the 2019 collection of essays edited by Stamets, titled after the movie.
-Its 59 contributors are spread out across the United States, Canada and the United Kingdom, and their collective 108 recipes cover a broad and varied range of mushroom dishes that feature different varietals.
+Its 59 contributors are spread across the United States, Canada and Britain, and their collective 108 recipes cover a broad and varied range of mushroom dishes that feature different varietals.
 “A great number of them were tested 30 times by their authors, the home cooks,” Bone said.
 “They’ve been making them forever.”
 (She tested every recipe at least twice and shared a few of her own, in addition to writing the essays scattered throughout the book.)

 Dorothy Carpenter, who at 72 calls New York City home, is a member of multiple mushroom clubs and a person of many “vocations and avocations” — psychologist, musician and circus member.
 She remembers foraging with her family around their country farmhouse on the bluffs of the Missouri River in Weldon Spring, Mo., 30 minutes west of St. Louis, when she was younger.
 They scouted morels in spring, grapes for jelly, hickory and hazel nuts cracked on rocks in other seasons.
 Nowadays, in December, in the wake of an errant warm spell, she sometimes finds large pockets of offseason pleurotes — oyster mushrooms — there that would usually emerge in late summer or fall.